AfLosada/Ghost_MISO/semana1/pages/VRT/README.md

 Make sure you can login to both with the given credentials.

-You can also test this locally.
+You can also test this locally by following the instructions in [here](../README.md)

 ## Features